 - Review the results of relevant European projects and initiatives to improve the information base for these types of chronic conditions, and of data relevant for studying them.

-- The results of these coordination activities will be brought together in the form of a systematic synthesis of the findings on data domains needed, types of questions to be answered with these, types of linkages needed, including recommendations on how to make data accessible (based on best practice gathered from country examples and from European initiatives and projects).
-These will be brought together in a web-based “Handbook to access health care data for cross-country comparisons of efficiency and quality” (hereafter Handbook).
-The latter, which addresses the health data situation both in individual countries and on a European level, will be tested in a generic way by drafting pilot guides to accessing data for two to three pilot countries, following the blueprint and structure of the Handbook.
+- The results of these coordination activities are brought together in the form of a systematic synthesis of the findings on data domains needed, types of questions to be answered with these, types of linkages needed, including recommendations on how to make data accessible (based on best practice gathered from country examples and from European initiatives and projects).
+These are brought together in a web-based “Handbook to access health care data for cross-country comparisons of efficiency and quality” (hereafter Handbook).
+The latter, which addresses the health data situation both in individual countries and on a European level, are tested in a generic way by drafting pilot guides to accessing data for two to three pilot countries, following the blueprint and structure of the Handbook.

-- The work sketched out above will be based on a methodological framework that will systematically address the question about what types of data sources, data linkages (including surveys) can be envisaged, and how these relate to a well-defined set of research questions of comparative performance measurement with a focus on questions of efficiency and quality.
+- The work sketched out above are based on a methodological framework that systematically addresses the question about what types of data sources, data linkages (including surveys) can be envisaged, and how these relate to a well-defined set of research questions of comparative performance measurement with a focus on questions of efficiency and quality.

-Although the focus will be on health care for chronically ill patients, many of the findings and recommendations, as well as the generic guidance that the Handbook will provide, will also be relevant and apply to other health services research and public health research more broadly.
+Although the focus is on health care for chronically ill patients, many of the findings and recommendations, as well as the generic guidance that the Handbook provides, are also relevant and apply to other health services research and public health research more broadly.
 Indeed the latter face similar data challenges and frequently use the same main data sources, such as patient registries and other administrative systems.